negativo/blaster-cms/README.md

 ####Why
 I'm building this to have a framework to start with when doing small blog and websites, I'm looking forward to switch from LAMP and wordpress to Node/Mean stacks forever, because I like this kind of stacks a lot more.

-Templating is going to be easy, if you work on node adding custom logis too.
+Templating is going to be easy, if you work on node adding custom logics too.
 That's what I need to bootstrap my works.

 ###Ongoing